 - Then add the dates, peanut butter, and vanilla extract and pulse until it becomes crumbly and the dates and peanut butter are blended in.

-- Take a spoon full, squish the dough together to compact it, then roll into balls using your hands.
+- Take a spoonful of the dough, squish it to compact it, and then roll it into balls using your hands.

-- Then refrigerate until they have firmed up and are no longer sticky, about 45 minutes to 1 hour.
+- Then, refrigerate until they have firmed up and are no longer sticky, which takes about 45 minutes to 1 hour.
 Or freeze for 20-30 minutes.

 Notes